wantsomechocolate/blank_of_the_day/readme.md

 *Description*
 This is a goofy personal project that automatically creates daily posts based on twitter hashtags and google image search results.
 The general idea is that a number of hashtags are setup in the backend and once a day, a script runs that uses the twitter search API to look for tweets containing the given hashtags.
-Then for each hashtag, the tweets for that hashtag are modified to remove everything after the first hashtag and also remove the beginning of the tweet if it was a retweet.
-The tweets are then ranked in order of frequency and the winning text is used as the query for a google image search using the google custom search API.
-An image result is chosen at random from the top 100 results and a post is created.
-The most voted #example of the day is: 'tweet text' ::image::.
+Then for each hashtag, the tweets for that hashtag are ranked in order of frequency and the winning tweet (after some modification) is used as the query for a google image search using the google custom search API.
+An image result is chosen at random from the top 100 results (if there are that many) and a post is created.

 *Powered By*
-This project uses Python as the scripting language, Django as the templating framework, Heroku as the hosting platform, Heroku-Postgres and Amazon Simple Storage Service as the storage utilities, Git and Github as the versioning utilities.
+Python, Django, Heroku, Heroku-Postgres, Amazon S3, Git, Github

+*Dependencies*
+- boto3==1.9.125
+- Django==2.2.10
+- python-twitter==3.5
+- google-api-python-client==1.7.8
+- psycopg2==2.7.7
+- Pillow==8.4.0
+- django-heroku==0.3.1
+- django-storages==1.12.3

 *To Do List*
 - Obviously I should write some tests for this application.